 The OSS team supports all recurring business activities and serves as the division's liaison for information technology, human resource management, financial services, data management, facilities, and fleet.
 Programs in OSS include: records administration and records management (including maintaining the portfolio of standard operating procedures and forms), and ensuring communications are updated on the agency website.
 Sherrie and the OSS team demonstrate a strong commitment to high standards by consciously practicing the DPS' four core values each day: Integrity, excellence, accountability and teamwork.

-JoJo Heselmeyer, Senior Manager Compliance & Enforcement Service (CES)
+JoJo Heselmeyer, Senior Manager Regulatory Oversight Service (ROS)

 JoJo began her career with DPS in 1988.
 Her leadership skills were quickly recognized and, as a result, JoJo has served the agency in a leadership capacity for the majority of her career.
-The Regulatory Services Division (RSD) benefits from her wide array of experience, having worked in various programs within the Driver License Division and the Texas Highway Patrol Division during her 25-plus years.
+The Regulatory Services Division (RSD) benefits from her wide array of experience, having worked in various programs within the Driver License Division and the Texas Highway Patrol Division during her 30-plus years.

 Christopher Sims, Senior Manager Licensing & Registration Service (LRS)

 Christopher Sims is the Senior Manager responsible for licensing and registration operations of the Regulatory Services Division (RSD), overseeing application intake through issuance for the regulatory programs entrusted to DPS.
 Chris began his employment with RSD in October 2015.

 Chris graduated from Texas Tech University in 1994 with degrees in English and Political Science.
 In 1996, he earned a Master of Public Administration degree from Texas Tech.